If you are new to R or are having trouble understanding the code in

 pregame spread and are much better models.

-Please ask in the Discord channel.
+Please ask in the nflverse Discord server.